carmenere/easy-eng/active-voice/future/simple.md

 <br>

-# Forming and verb agreement
+# Formation and verb agreement
 1. We form the **present perfect** with the `will` + `root form of the verb`.
    - He `will` **visit** his friends.
    - They `will` **go** to the cinema.